8.6 Turnover, Closeout, and Post-Acceptance Support

 Key Takeaways

-• The exam trap is treating closeout as paperwork unrelated to system performance.
+• The exam trap is treating closeout as paperwork unrelated to system performance — wrong sequence docs or labels make future troubleshooting wrong.

 Closing Out the Accepted System

 Turnover is the point where the installed and accepted system becomes the owner's operating system and the service team's future responsibility.
-NICET Level III includes compiling as-builts and close-out documents, and Level IV includes as-builts, closeout, commissioning process, and maintenance planning at a management level.
-That makes closeout a technical responsibility, not a folder assembled after everyone stops caring.
+NICET Level III includes compiling as-builts and closeout documents; Level IV includes as-builts, closeout, the commissioning process, and maintenance planning at a management level.
+Closeout is a technical responsibility, not a folder assembled after everyone stops caring.

 Turnover elementPost-acceptance purpose